-One excellent way of staying in touch with your contacts and keeping your email marketing activities in top gear is by sending newsletters.
-These newsletters are a great component of your marketing campaigns, and an asset to your marketing strategy.
+There are a few different kinds of emails you should be sending your contacts, But, one, in particular, is an excellent way of staying in touch with your contacts and keeping your email marketing activities in top gear.
+We’re talking about email newsletters.
+These newsletters are a great component of your marketing campaigns and an asset to your marketing strategy.
 They can contain all sorts of information, including the following:

 - New product or service announcements